 Advancement to Candidacy

 Students should choose a PhD adviser no later than the first quarter of the third year.
 The adviser, in consultation with the student, will form a qualifying examination committee.
 The student and the qualifying examination committee will jointly determine the nature of the long research paper, (approximately thirty pages) and the two areas of specialization on which the student will be examined in writing.
 After satisfactory completion of the paper and the written examinations, the student will take a two-hour oral examination.
 On passing the oral examination, the student is declared eligible for advancement to candidacy for the PhD.
-The CPhil degree is conferred upon successful advancement.
-Students may also be eligible for the MA degree upon advancement, if no previous graduate degrees have been awarded.
+The CPhil is conferred upon successful advancement.
+Students may also be eligible for the MA upon advancement, if no previous graduate degrees have been awarded in the same field.

 Students whose preparation for the qualifying examinations or whose performance during the course of the qualifying examinations is deemed unsatisfactory, will not be permitted to continue in the graduate program.